Support – Medium level

 Office 01343 546214 (answering machine checked daily)

 Children 1st provide support for children, young people and families who have experienced traumatic life events.
-They can also support you to voice your views through their advocacy service.
+They can also support you to voice your views through their advocacy service for children and young people to promote their rights.
+Children 1st help them represent their views or, do it on their behalf.
 You can refer yourself or a professional working with you can make a referral.

 Cruse Bereavement Care

 Cruse Bereavement Care Scotland exists to promote the well-being of bereaved people in Scotland.
 Providing information, advice and support when someone dies.
 They also have a helpline that you can contact for support.